-The Company measures certain non-financial assets such as investment property, at fair value at the end of each reporting period.
+The Company measures certain financial instruments such as derivatives, and non-financial assets such as investment property, at fair value at the end of each reporting period.
 Also, fair values of financial instruments measured at amortised cost are disclosed in the financial statements.